italoseara/whatsappy/README.md

 - `participants: int`: The number of participants of the group.
 - `last_message: Message | None`: The last message of the group.
 - `is_muted: bool`: Whether the group is muted or not.
+- `is_pinned: bool`: Whether the group is pinned or not.

 #### Methods